caulagi/hubot-py-wtf/README.md

 # hubot-py-wtf

-A hubot script that finds wtf moments in your python code
+A hubot script that finds some wtf moments in your python code

 See [`src/py-wtf.coffee`](src/py-wtf.coffee) for full documentation.